hunter-college-ossd-fall-2019/shadow12ac_jupyter_evaluation/evaluation_jupyter.md

 ### Documentation
 1. Is there clear documentation in the code itself?

+    The code is not documented well.
 <br><br><br><br><br>

 1. Is there documentation about the design?

+    Yes, they have a link to a pdf for documentation for the design.
 <br><br><br><br><br>